cybersec-angus/subd/README.md

  - Run port scans on all enumerated subdomains, with options for the most common 22 ports, the top 145 ports, or a custom dictionary of ports
  - Scans for MX records and attempts to identify mail providers based on a dictionary of MX records and their providers
  - Run scheduled scans periodically
- - Email results to an admin email*
+ - Email results to an admin email
+ - Output results to a txt file
 ## Introduction
 Public-facing attack surfaces are arguably one of the most important things to monitor and track, as they are the easiest parts of an IT estate to find and enumerate.
 One such part of a public attack surface is a companies domains, and subdomains.
 #### A bit of info about DNS records